"Redaction" is the process of removing information from documents. It usually means blacking out any words which would reveal a person’s identity.

 Redaction is also used to protect other people whose personal data is in documents being published by the Inquiry.

-The protocol also explains how the Inquiry prepares and publishes its transcript of hearings, and how you can apply to the Inquiry if you think there is a mistake in the transcript.
+The protocol explains how the Inquiry prepares and publishes its transcript of hearings.